Chromebox

-A Chromebox is a small form-factor PC running Google's ChromeOS operating system.
+A Chromebox is a small form-factor PC that runs Google's ChromeOS operating system.
 The first device debuted in May 2012.

 History

 Chromeboxes, like other ChromeOS devices including Chromebook laptops, primarily support web applications, thereby relying heavily on an Internet connection for both software functionality and data storage.
 That connection, via a local area network, can be wireless or through an Ethernet port.

 The machines are classed as small form-factor PCs and typically feature a power switch and a set of connections to support a keyboard, pointing device and one or more monitors.
 Solid state drives are used for storage and only wireless printers are supported.
 The first Chromebox, released by Samsung on May 29, 2012, ran a dual-core Intel Celeron Processor 867 at 1.3 GHz, and featured six USB 2.0 ports and two DisplayPort++ slots compatible with HDMI, DVI, and VGA.

 In February 2014, Google bundled an Intel Core i7 Chromebox with a business video conferencing package, 1080p high definition camera module, external microphone/speaker and remote control.
 This Chromebox for Meetings system retailed for $999 plus a $250 annual management fee, waived the first year—a cost thousands of dollars less than other unified videoconferencing systems, including those from Cisco and Polycom.
 The system employed a Google Hangouts-like interface for up to 15 participants, a dedicated URL for sharing screens, and management accounts for scheduling meetings.
 An updated system announced in November 2017 featured a 4K camera and a machine learning feature that automatically identifies and frames participants.